 Gardening is one of America’s top hobbies and with increased interest in nutrition, healthy eating, and saving money, growing a garden is gaining in popularity.
-Here are 8 tips for starting an organic garden.
+So, I wanted to share these 8 tips for starting an organic garden.

 8 Tips for Starting an Organic Garden

-Start your organic garden off the ground by adding good healthy compost from kitchen scraps and adding in an organic compost starter.
+Start your organic garden off the ground by adding good healthy compost from kitchen scraps and adding in a natural compost starter.

 Raised beds help protect crops from wind and frost, thus could extend the growing season.

 Many nutrient-packed vegetables grow quickly and easily and are less subject to weather-related problems than difficult-to-grow crops.
-Lettuce, spinach, chard, kale, Asian greens, and similar crops take up little space, don’t mind cold weather, and grow quickly.
+Lettuce, spinach, chard, kale, Asian greens, and similar yields take up little space, don’t mind cold weather, and multiply.

-They have expertise on growing in your specific area and have experts and publications suited to your climate.
+They have expertise in growing in your specific area and have experts and publications suited to your climate.

 Bacillus thuringiensis (BT), spinosad and diatomaceous earth are a few.